 All Employee Training

-Office of Equal Opportunity & Access – The Office of Equal Opportunity & Access offers training and leadership development opportunities for both UW Oshkosh employees and applicable student-workers.
+Office of Equal Opportunity, Equity & Affirmative Action – The Office of Equal Opportunity, Equity & Affirmative Action offers training and leadership development opportunities for both UW Oshkosh employees and applicable student-workers.
 Providing both compliance and inclusive trainings, topics include: Affirmative Action and EEO policies, discrimination, harassment, cultural competency/diversity, gender issues and best practices in staff recruitment/hiring.

-Compliance Training – The Office of Equal Opportunity & Access offers many different kinds of compliance training.
+Compliance Training – The Office of Equal Opportunity, Equity & Affirmative Action offers many different kinds of compliance training.
 Offerings include Sexual Harassment Training, ADA for Supervisors, Title IX, Executive Order 54 and Tenure Observer/Affirmative Action Representative training.

 Diversity & Inclusion Training – The Office of Equal Opportunity & Access hosts Diversity & Inclusion training throughout the year.
 Topics include Developing Cultural Competency, Micro-Aggressions, Unconscious Bias, Anti-Discrimination and Workplace Harassment/Bullying.